idpaterson/alfred-wunderlist-workflow/README.md

 Create tasks and lists in [Wunderlist 3 for OS X](http://appstore.com/mac/Wunderlist) from [Alfred 2](http://www.alfredapp.com/) (requires Powerpack license).

+:exclamation: **OS X Yosemite has broken critical features that version 0.3 of this workflow relied on.**

+[**Download the latest beta release**](/idpaterson/alfred-wunderlist-workflow/releases) to help test the new workflow featuring natural language due dates (e.g. "Oil change next Tuesday repeat every 4 months") and read the release notes to learn more about the features coming in version 0.4.

-:exclamation: **OS X Yosemite has broken critical features that this workflow relied on.** The workflow does not function in Yosemite and cannot be fixed without abandoning UI automation outright.
-The workflow is currently being rewritten to leverage the new official Wunderlist API.
-[Keep track of the progress](/idpaterson/alfred-wunderlist-workflow/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.4) for updates and to get involved in beta testing, or just [preview some of the upcoming task entry features](/idpaterson/alfred-wunderlist-workflow/issues/49)!
+The current workflow, version 0.3, does not work in Yosemite and was not able to be fixed without abandoning UI automation outright.
+The workflow rewrite leveraging the new official Wunderlist API is nearing completion.

 ![Adding a task to Wunderlist](https://raw.github.com/idpaterson/alfred-wunderlist-workflow/gh-pages/images/screenshots/add_task_to_list.jpg)